NorESMhub/NorESM_Workshop_2023/content/_index.md

 The workshop is intended for Ph.D students, postdocs and scientists who are interested in executing model simulations and learning more about technical aspects around it.

+The workshop is sponsored by CHESS.
+If you join the workshop as a CHESS student, please indicate this in the registration form.

 ## Prerequisites